Ron Johnson (speedway rider): After retirement

-It has been said that in 1968 Johnson was involved in a road accident and suffered serious injuries to leave him using a wheelchair for the rest of his life.
+It has been said that in 1968, Johnson was involved in a road accident and suffered serious injuries to leave him using a wheelchair for the rest of his life.
 This however is not true as he had recovered sufficiently and lived modestly in Thornlie, Western Australia, where his granddaughter visited from time to time and shared his love of motor bikes.
 He was still active and tinkering with his much loved Bentley and his old BSA in 1981.

-Ron Johnson died in 1983 at the age of 75.
+Johnson died in 1983 at the age of 75.